dober-man/secure-k8s-gw-ce/README.md

 * Validates and sets up the necessary Kubernetes ServiceAccounts, Roles, and RoleBindings.
 * Generates and applies secure configurations for Kubernetes.
 * Validates the generated YAML files to ensure they are well-formatted.
-* Manages ServiceAccount tokens, including generating tokens with extended expiration.
+* Manages ServiceAccount tokens, including generating tokens with extended expiration (default token expiration is 1 hour)
+Note: This timeout can be modified by updating the kubeapi manifest.
+There is a tool in the utils folder to perform this task.
+After updating the kube api manifest, uncomment lines in the xc-config-k8s.sh to generate a token with a user-defined expiration.

 ## Extract kubeconfig file content for use in XC Console "Service Discovery" definition.
 1. In $HOME directory run: cat ./kubeconfig